telliott99/Pi/README.md

 - I've assumed you know something about the command line.
 You can follow along by cut-and-paste, but I haven't explained the most basic commands like ``cd`` and ``ls`` and ``cp`` and so forth.

+Suggestions for learning more about Unix and Linux are below.

 #### Stretch install

 A download and install of Stretch + Desktop from a .img file: